 - Small Farm Business Planning or AgAware Training

 - Small Fruit & Vegetable Production or Small Ruminants Production,

-Participants are welcome to travel to any classes offered around the state.
-You will receive a certificate if you take the classes and pass the knowledge evaluation at the end.
+Participants are welcome to travel to any classes offered around the state, so if there is not a program being offered in your county, you may also check with other county Extension agents to see if one is being held nearby.
+You will receive a certificate if you take the classes and pass the knowledge evaluation that follows the classes.
 Please realize that counties offering Hands-On Production Trainings may only have opportunities available in their county.

-If you have questions please contact one of the county offices below who are running the program.
-If your county is not offering the program, you can let your county agent know you are interested and they may be able to offer the program in the future.
+Again, call your county Extension office with any questions you have regarding the program.
+If your county is not currently offering the program, you can let your county agent know you are interested and they may be able to offer the program in the future.